 Looking at your monthly unique visits is best coupled with a look at your engagement metrics to get a sense of the quality, as well as the quantity, of your web traffic.
-If your visitors find your site, and then immediately disappear, it’s a pretty clear sign you need to polish up your web content - now.
-(If you know your website isn't great, but you aren't sure how to improve it, click here to find out more about our website audit service.)
+If your visitors find your site, and then immediately disappear, it’s a pretty clear sign you need to polish up your web content — now.
+(If you know your website isn't great, but you aren't sure how to improve it, click here to find out.)

 Of the engagement metrics you could track, the most important is of course the number of sign-ups you get (assuming of course that you offer a self-service product.)
-The number of sign-ups (when a lead signs up to download your free or freemium version) is “the most important metric”, according to Databox; getting prospective customers to start using the software and seeing its value for themselves drives down the cost of acquiring a new customer and amps up your marketing ROI.
+The number of sign-ups (when a lead signs up to download your free or freemium version) is one of the most important metrics.
+By getting prospective customers to start using the software and seeing its value for themselves, you can drive down the cost of acquiring a new customer while amping up your marketing ROI.

 3. MQLs, SQLs & PQLs

 Not all leads are created equal.
 What you really need to track are the people who might buy something from you.
 To get that information, you’ll need a decent CRM system — and the numbers to be keeping an eye on are the number of Marketing Qualified Leads (MQLs), Sales Qualified Leads (SQLs) and/or Product Qualified Leads (PQLs).

 MQLs are people who visit your website and through their behavior, suggest they might be interested in buying.
 You can choose what this means in your unique set up — maybe they download specific purchase-indicating content or view a particular video.